Nuritopia (NBLU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nuritopia Historical Price

-According to the latest data gathered on Nuritopia live price page, the current price of Nuritopia is 0.00202796USD.
-The circulating supply of Nuritopia(NBLU) is 1.67B NBLU , giving it a market capitalization of $3.38M.
+According to the latest data gathered on Nuritopia live price page, the current price of Nuritopia is 0.00207443USD.
+The circulating supply of Nuritopia(NBLU) is 1.67B NBLU , giving it a market capitalization of $3.46M.

 The Nuritopia Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NBLU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.